Introduction to MIRAX/MRXS

 occasionally cryptic.
 Here it is.
 Comments welcome.

-There are two parts to this story: the tile structure of MIRAX slides
+There are two parts to this story: the tile structure of MIRAX slides and

-only with a certain sense of humor or a certain type of beverage.
+with a certain sense of humor or a certain type of beverage.

 Throughout, I will be using the CMU-1.mrxs slide to illustrate.